homelabos/homelabos/docs/software/authelia.md

 - log_level: defaults to debug, you can set to 'error' as well
 - use_username: Defaults to true. if true, your authellia login name is your config.yml's default username: {{default_username}}.
 If set to false, it defaults to your first and last names: {{ open_ldap.seed.first_name }} {{ open_ldap.seed.last_name }}
-- domain:
-  - without_tld: is your {{ domain }} without the top level domain. ie: without .com
-  - tld: is your top level domain, ie: .com - these two are needed to generate the configurations Distinguished Name.
 - max:
   - retries: this is the maximum number of times someone can _fail_ to authenticate within a given time frame before being locked out. (defaults 5)
   - retries_in_time: this is the time frame that a user has to fail X times in before they're banned.
 (Defaults to 2min.)